-- Burn Rate Air Control spring handle up to high position. - Then activate the ACC timer system by pushing the knob all the way back toward the appliance to "HI" then pull forwards towards the front of the appliance until the knob stops. - At that point move the Burn Rate Air Control spring handle to 1/2" - high.
+- Burn Rate Air Control spring handle up to high position. - Then activate the Smart Air Control by pushing the knob all the way back toward the appliance to "HI" then pull forwards towards the front of the appliance until the knob stops. - At that point move the Burn Rate Air Control spring handle to 1/2" high.